nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 prevent `PersonListPanel` and `PersonCard` from having direct access to `Model` or `Logic`, choosing to maintain `MainWindow` and `Ui` as the classes that interact with Logic instead.

+Things to note:
-Note that this is only done for `PersonCard` and not `ContactCard` as `ContactCard` already has all the information of the next-of-kin encapsulated on it.
+* this is only done for `PersonCard` and not `ContactCard` as `ContactCard` already has all the information of the next-of-kin encapsulated on it.
 Hence, there is no need for the detailed view of the patient.
+*  You need to double-click the person card.

 ### View Command